 When Loss comes through your world, he wraps his strong soft hands around this unbreakable thread of love and yanks with all his might!!
 It feels like an assault, a violence that threatens to tear your heart to shreds, threatens to choke all air out of your lungs, to shroud all light from your eyes.
 This is how it feels.
 And yet it isn’t an assault.
 In the shock of this mighty pull, you did not notice the tears pouring from his eyes, you did not feel the grief in his heart.

 Loss, you may not know, is the brother of Love.
 They grew up together, born from the same womb of universal experience, raised in the wilderness, in harmony among the plants, stones, and creatures.
 You see, there is an unbreakable thread that connects Loss and Love, a thread has bound them together long before there were stones and plants and creatures.
 And still this bond persists in each of us.
-When we love another, we are agreeing to bind ourselves to loss too.
+When we love another, we are agreeing to bind ourselves to loss as well.

 So how are we to respond when, after so long of sitting quietly while we dance with love, Loss makes his presence known?
 Do we get angry?
 Do we harden ourselves to make the tugs less painful?
 Shall we try to numb it out with distractions and substances?
 Do we close our eyes, cover our ears, stomp our feet and sign loudly to drown it out?